TheRealKaup/KTech/tutorials.md

 As you can see, neither the `Engine::Texture` class has a constructor, and instead, it has functions that draw the texture after it was created.
 This is comfortable with this writing scheme.
 By resizing the object's texture vector we create a new empty texture, and then we access it and call `Write` to draw this pink (255, 0, 255) character texture.

 `Engine::RGBA` is used to store and pass RGBA values.
 The first `RGBA` parameter in `Write()` is the foreground color of the characters.
 The second `RGBA` is the background color, and because the default constructor of RGBA is (0, 0, 0, 0.0f), the background of this texture will be completely transperent.
-The `Vector2D` parameter is the position of the texture relative to its parent object.
+The `Point` parameter is the position of the texture relative to its parent object.

 Once again: if you want to seek more information about `Write()` and the classes used here, simply check the references or look inside the engine's code.